anderskd12/Snowflake-Data-Pipeline-Project-using-DBT-Python-Streams-Tasks/README.md

 4. Incremental data - See python worksheet in this repo for details on generating some random data.
  a.
 This data adds data for two employee IDs that are already tracked and one new one.
 Data added to df_sf.write.mode("append").save_as_table("EMPLOYEE_COMP_NEW_DATA") table
  b.
 Setup this as a procedure and can setup as task to run regularly
+     CALL Add_Random_Emp_Data();
  c.
 Setup Stream to track these changes
+    Stream name:  stream KA_DB.K_ANALYTICS.STREAM_NEW_EMP_DATA

-5. Track incremental changes and merge transformed large dataset with incremental data changes
+6. Track incremental changes and merge transformed large dataset with incremental data changes For this - we create two tasks - one that runs the procedure to create new records (captured by stream) The second tasks moves any new records that aren't already found in the 'FULL' table.

  a.
-Details:
+Details:  TASK task_create_new_employee_data
+              TASK:  task_load_new_employee_records

  b.
-Testing:
+Testing:  See Stream Script for details

-6. Combine with Marketplace data
+8. Other ideas - Combine with Marketplace data

-7. Create final materialized view - can do this in dbt
+9. Other ideas - Create final materialized view - can do this in dbt - with Marketplace data

-8. Add in visualizations and data analysis - possibly using Streamlit?
+10. Other ideas - Add in visualizations and data analysis - possibly using Streamlit?
 Or Tableau?
 Both?

-9. Other new ideas and uses?